WiSleep: Inferring Sleep Duration at Scale Using Passive WiFi Sensing: Discussion

 \subsection{Limitations}

-First, our approach assumes that device event data is available on a longitudinal basis for daily sleep monitoring.
-However, data for students may be absent from our logs for numerous reasons.
+First, our approach assumes that device event data is available on a longitudinal basis for \transhealth{estimating daily sleep duration.} However, data for students may be absent from our logs for numerous reasons.
 Data unavailability will disrupt \wisleeps from its daily monitoring.
-Our approach is also not free from periodic maintenance to ensure user devices are valid (i.e., users did not change their phones) and maintain current residents (e.g., students may no longer reside in dorms).
-Finally, unlike prior work \cite{rahman2015dopplesleep,Nguyen16}, our approach is limited to predicting sleep duration.
-One key measure is \textit{sleep quality}, which requires physiological indicators directly sensed from the user's body (i.e., wearable).
-There is no workaround to this limitation, but our focus is on analyzing aggregated sleep trends at a large-scale, to which coarse-grained WiFi information is more than adequate.
+Our approach is also not free from periodic maintenance to ensure user devices are valid (e.g., users did not change their phones) and maintain current residence (e.g., students may no longer reside in dorms). \transhealth{Also, a high amount of background noise can sometimes lead to inaccurate predictions, primarily when these noises are attributed to user-specific challenges, such as sleep onset latency or insomnia.} Finally, it is essential to emphasize that the goal of our approach is to infer sleep duration of users -- and not detect the nuances in sleep characteristics \cite{rahman2015dopplesleep,Nguyen16} that prior work is set to achieve. \transhealth{The utilization of coarse-grained data inherently limits our ability to determine sleep onset latency, differentiate sleep stages, detect sleep apnea and insomnia.
+There is no workaround to this limitation, but our approach remains relevant to achieve the larger goal of complementing population-scale analytics by estimating users' sleep and identifying those with aberrant sleep duration}, to which coarse-grained WiFi information is more than adequate.